JolifantoBambla/vk/README.md

 If a function returns a negative `VkResult` `vk` signals a `vk-error` with the error code as a keyword.

 #### VkAllocationCallbacks
-All functions which allocate resources and initialize handles take an intance of `vk:allocation-callbacks` (i.e. `VkAllocationCallbacks`) as an optional argument.
+All functions that allocate resources and initialize handles take an intance of `vk:allocation-callbacks` (i.e. `VkAllocationCallbacks`) as an optional argument.
 Since most of the time, this will be the same instance, `vk` provides the parameter `vk:*default-allocator*` which is used as the default value wherever an instance of `vk:allocation-callbacks` is used.
 It defaults to a `cffi:null-pointer`.